eliabieri/wg_display/project_report.md

 Quoting the [tokio task](https://docs.rs/tokio/latest/tokio/task/index.html) documentation

 > A task is a light weight, non-blocking unit of execution.
- A task is similar to an OS thread, but rather than being managed by the OS scheduler, they are managed by the  Tokio runtime.
+ A task is similar to an OS thread, but rather than being managed by the OS scheduler, they are managed by the  tokio runtime.

 The following code shows the main entry point of the application.
 It instantiates the `renderer`, spawns a `task` for the `server` and then awaits the completion of both the renderer task and the `run` method of the `server`.